luapower/website/www/md/get-involved.md

 ### Directory layout

   * main module: `foo.lua`
-  * submodule: `foo_bar.lua` but `foo/bar.lua` is fine too
+  * submodule: `foo_bar.lua` for small packages, `foo/bar.lua` for large packages
-  * ffi cdef module: `foo_h.lua`
+  * ffi cdef module: `foo_h.lua` (only ffi.cdef, no ffi.load in there)
-  * test program: `foo_test.lua`
+  * test program: `foo_test.lua` (only tests that can be automated)
-  * demo: `foo_demo.lua`
+  * demo: `foo_demo.lua` (anything goes)
-  * documentation: `foo.md`, `foo_bar.md` (pandoc markdown)
+  * documentation: `foo.md`, `foo_bar.md` (pandoc markdown format)
   * C libs & Lua/C libs:
     * sources: `csrc/foo/*`
     * build scripts: `csrc/foo/build-<platform>.sh`
-		* platforms are named mingw32, mingw64, linux32, linux64, osx32, osx64.
+		* currently supported platforms are: mingw32, mingw64, linux32, linux64, osx32, osx64.
     * binaries (resulted from building):
-	   * C libraries: `bin/mingw32/foo.dll`, `bin/linux32/libfoo.so`
+	   * C libraries: `bin/mingwXX/foo.dll`, `bin/linuxXX/libfoo.so`, `bin/osxXX/libfoo.dylib`
 	   * Lua/C libraries: `bin/<platform>/clib/foo[.dll|.so]`
 	 * description: `csrc/foo/WHAT` (see below)
   * exclude file: `foo.exclude` (see below)
-  * LuaJIT executable: `bin/<platform>/luajit[.exe]`

-> These conventions allow packages to be safely unzipped over a common directory and the result look sane, and it makes it possible to extract package information and build the package database.
+These conventions allow packages to be safely unzipped over a common directory and the result look sane, and it makes it possible to extract package information and build the package database and this website.

 ### The docs

 In order to appear on the website, docs should start with a yaml header:

 	---
-	tagline: cairo graphics engine
+	tagline: win32 windows and controls
+	platforms: mingw32, mingw64
 	---

+A good, short tagline is important for figuring out what the module does when browsing the module list.

-  * `platforms: platform1, ...` should only be added for Lua packages that are platform-specific but don't have a C component (eg. [winapi]; for packages with a C component, adding the build scripts is enough to figure out the supported platforms).
+The `platforms` line is only needed for Lua packages that are platform-specific but do not have a C component; for packages with a C component, the platforms are inferred from the names of the build scripts.
-  * a good, short tagline is important for figuring out what the module does when browsing the module list.

 You don't have to make a doc for each submodule if you don't have much to document for it, a single doc matching the package name would suffice.

-### The `WHAT` file
+### The WHAT file

 The WHAT file is used for packages that have a C component (i.e. Lua+ffi, Lua/C and C packages), and it's used to describe that C component.
 Pure Lua